KurtWagner23/pico-project/README.md

 ### Adding Unit Tests

+- We are using the cmocka test framework.
+More documentation [here](https://api.cmocka.org/index.html).
 - Inside the **test** folder are the unit tests for the **LIS3DHTR** and **DHT20** sensors as an example.
 Copy and paste one of these folders inside the **test** directory and rename to your own written sensor library.
 - Change the executable name to the name of your sensor inside CMakeLists.txt in the previous copied directory.
 - Add your new created subdirectory to **test/CMakeLists.txt**.